 You need Use access on the source agent to clone it.

-Does cloning respect group settings?
+Does cloning respect team settings?

-Does cloning respect group settings?
+Does cloning respect team settings?

 If I update my public agent, do clones get updated too?